jshprentz/meetup2xibo/docs/user-manual/xibo-dataset-setup.rst

 each of the remaining columns to the dataset.
 The :guilabel:`Add Column` form is similar to the :guilabel:`Edit Column` form shown in :numref:`Figure %s <edit-column-dialog>`.
-When complete, the event dataset columns should appear in a list similar to :numref:`Figure %s <value-columns>`.
+When complete, the events dataset columns should appear in a list similar to :numref:`Figure %s <value-columns>`.

 .. figure:: /images/screenshots/value-columns.png
-   :alt: Screenshot showing the list of value columns for the event dataset
+   :alt: Screenshot showing the list of value columns for the events dataset
    :name: value-columns
    :align: center

-   The event dataset columns after the five value columns have been created.
+   The events dataset columns after the five value columns have been created.

 Formula Columns
 ---------------

 Xibo administrators may add formula columns for filtering, data formatting, or CSS styling.
-:numref:`Table %s <event-table-formulas>` shows examples of formula columns used at Nova Labs.
+:numref:`Table %s <event-dataset-formulas>` shows examples of formula columns used at Nova Labs.
-The example values were calculated at 6:06 PM for the example event in :numref:`Table %s <event-table-columns>`.
+The example values were calculated at 6:06 PM for the example event in :numref:`Table %s <event-dataset-columns>`.

-.. _event-table-formulas:
+.. _event-dataset-formulas:

-.. table:: Event Table Formulas
+.. table:: Events Dataset Formulas
    :widths: auto
    :align: center